jade-cap/factor-analysis/README.md

 ### 7 Goodness of fit

-Does this model seem to represent the data well?
-Argue with the goodness of fit measures.
+How well does this model represent the data?

 ### 8 Factor loadings